kacpermuszynski/tbd-2023z-gr-1/README-phase-2a.md

 ```

-12. Redeploy infrastructure and check if the DAG finished with no errors:
+12. :white_check_mark: Redeploy infrastructure and check if the DAG finished with no errors:

 ***The screenshot of Apache Aiflow UI***